Hossein0213/breast_cancer_prediction/README.md

 ![Streamlit](https://img.shields.io/badge/Streamlit-App-red)
 ![Accuracy](https://img.shields.io/badge/Accuracy-95.6%25-brightgreen)

-Predicting breast cancer **(Benign vs Malignant)** using classical Ml models, deploy as an intractive web app with **Streamlit**.
+Predicting breast cancer **(Benign vs Malignant)** using classical ML models, deploy as an interactive web app with **Streamlit**.

 ## 📋 Overview

-This project focuses on predicting breast cancer (benign vs malignant) using classical machine learning models on the well-known Breast Cancer Wisconsin dataset from 'sciki-learn'.
+This project focuses on predicting breast cancer (benign vs malignant) using classical machine learning models on the well-known Breast Cancer Wisconsin dataset from 'scikit-learn'.

 The goal is to:
 - Load and explore the dataset